CodeWithZahira/projetsegmentationirm/README.md

 # 🧠 Brain Tumor Segmentation using MRI & U-Net

-A deep learning project for automatic brain tumor segmentation from MRI scans using the U-Net architecture.
+A deep learning project for **automatic brain tumor segmentation** from MRI scans using the **U-Net** architecture.
-Developed as part of my Final Year Project (PFE) in Biomedical Engineering, this work integrates medical imaging, AI, and healthcare innovation.
+Developed as part of my **Final Year Project (PFE)** in Biomedical Engineering, this work integrates **medical imaging**, **AI**, and **healthcare innovation**.

 ---

 ## 🚀 Overview

-Accurate segmentation of brain tumors from MRI scans is essential for diagnosis, treatment planning, and follow-up in neuro-oncology.
+Accurate segmentation of brain tumors from MRI scans is essential for diagnosis, treatment planning, and follow-up in **neuro-oncology**.
-This project implements a U-Net convolutional neural network, trained and fine-tuned on public MRI datasets (e.g., BRATS), achieving high accuracy in detecting tumor regions.
+This project implements a **U-Net convolutional neural network**, trained and fine-tuned on public MRI datasets (e.g., BRATS), achieving high accuracy in detecting tumor regions.

-An interactive Streamlit app is also provided, allowing real-time testing of the model.
+An **interactive Streamlit app** is also provided, allowing real-time testing of the model.

 ---